A topic from the subject of Standardization in Chemistry.

 Significance

-Thermometric titration is a valuable technique for determining the concentration of unknown solutions.
-It is particularly useful for weak acids or bases where traditional indicators may not provide accurate results.
+Thermometric titration is a valuable technique for determining the concentration of unknown solutions, particularly weak acids or bases or reactions with small enthalpy changes, where traditional indicators may not provide accurate results.
+It offers advantages in non-aqueous titrations and in situations with multiple end points.
 This method is often used in analytical chemistry, pharmaceutical analysis, and environmental monitoring.

 Share on: